blacklightpy/vaultofknowledge/My Vision of God.md

 This is the law of life.
 If someone is infuriated by these laws, one must fight them.

 Fight in the cause of God.
 On how to fight, I do not know how, as I've never fought before.
 But I do know that God taught me to kill cockroaches the first day I had the vision.
 I used to never fight because I was nice, but then, I was informed later by the voice within, that I did not fight when I was attacked, but I got angry when my friends who were innocent were attacked.
 So I agree that those who fight the innocent must be fought, but I did not see that I myself was innocent, and let myself be attacked.
 In that sense, I let them attack an innocent person, and I was at fault.

+---

+### Questions and Answers

+Q.

+God is within me, and God is beyond me.
+The same is true in all your cases, with the only difference being that I have that realization.
+It is only when God lifts the veil can you see that for yourself.
+But it is not necessary to see it.

+Then, belief in my religion is based on trust.
+Now, with regards to trust, one chooses to trust when it seems helpful.
+Now, one should not question it simply because it can be questioned.
+Trust is only broken when there is some real reason to it.
+You may not choose to trust something,

+Q. Who can amend a law?
+How will he maintain the quality?

+Anyone can amend the law, but they need to have the qualifications.
+They need to have God-awareness and put in a lot of intellectual effort.
+They need to feel worthy in the eyes of God, and that is the real indicator.